LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 applications.

 .. note:: See :ref:`getting_started-label` for more information about
-          setting other options for RAJA back-ends.
+          setting these and other options for RAJA back-ends.

 * **Data types, sizes, alignment, etc.**